-To provide additional checks on the effects of the observed controls, in Online Appendix Table 2 we show alternative citation models in which we selectively add each subset of controls; all specifications control for the referee recommendation variables and year-journal fixed effects.
-When we add only the field controls (Column 1) we obtain results similar to the specification with no controls.
-Adding the author publication variables (Column 2) shifts the coefficient on the all-female papers to 0.14 log points (s.e.=0.05), indicating that the author prior publications controls is the key control.
-Further adding the controls for number of authors yields our benchmark specification (Column 4 in Table 5), further raising the all-female citation coefficient to 0.22 log points.
+To provide additional checks on the effects of the controls, in Online Appendix Table 2 we show alternative citation models in which we selectively add subsets of controls (controlling in all cases for the referee recommendations and year-journal fixed effects).
+When we add only field controls (Column 1 of App.
+Table 2) we obtain results similar to the specification with no controls.
+Adding the author publication variables (Column 2) shifts the coefficient on the all-female papers to 0.14 log points (s.e.=0.05), indicating that author publications are the key controls.
+Further adding controls for the number of authors raises the estimated effect to 0.22, yielding our benchmark specification.

-Another possibility is that our controls for the publication record are too crude.
-In our main specification, the publication record is the maximum number of publications in the 5 years prior to submission across the coauthors.
-In Column 3 we add controls for the average number of publications among all the coauthors, and in Column 4 (and also reported in Table 6), we further add controls for having publications in top-5 journals (as opposed to 35 high-quality journals), as well as controls for publications 6-10 years prior to submission.
+Another possibility is that our controls for the publication record-the maximum number of publications in the 5 years prior to submission across the coauthors-are too crude.
+In Column 3 of Appendix Table 2 we add controls for the average number of publications among the coauthors, and in Column 4 (also reported in row 1 of Table 6), we add additional controls for publications in top-5 journals (as opposed to 35 high-quality journals), and for publications 6-10 years prior to submission.
 The point estimate of the citation premium for all-female papers is unaffected by either addition.
-Finally, in Column 5 (and also reported in Table 6) we add measures of the quality of the institution of the co-authors.
-Interestingly, female authors are located at slightly more prestigious institutions, and papers by authors at higher-ranked institutions get more citations, so the addition of controls for author institution lowers the estimated female-author premium slightly, to 17 log points (s.e.=0.05).
+Finally, in Column 5 of Appendix Table 2 (also reported in row 2 of Table 6) we add measures of the quality of the institution of the co-authors.
+On average, female authors are located at slightly more prestigious institutions, and papers by authors at higher-ranked institutions get more citations, so the addition of controls for author institution lowers the estimated female-author premium slightly, to 17 log points (s.e.=0.05).